redhat-cip/software-factory/docs/upgrade.rst

 - Live copy the file system diff using rsync.
 - Trigger puppet apply.
-- Auto submit a new Review to Gerrit config repository if the upgrade bring modifications for the default JBB and Zuul base files.
+- Auto submit a new Review to Gerrit config repository if the upgrade bring modifications for the default JJB and Zuul base files.

 What about the existing data in your SF instance during an upgrade